The Best Low-Effort Nature Activities for Busy People

 3. The “One Thing” Nature Scan

-Where: Anywhere you walk—from your car to the front door, down the hallway, to the mailbox
+Where: Anywhere you walk, from your car to the front door, down the hallway, to the mailbox

 - A crack in the sidewalk where moss is growing

-- The shape of a cloud
+- The shape of a cloud, perhaps resembling a familiar animal or object

-- The sound of wind in leaves
+- The sound of wind in leaves, which creates a soothing, rhythmic white noise

 4. Sip Your Tea Outside (Even If It’s Just for 2 Minutes)